- How does this notice work?

 - What do I do if I have a complaint about how you have used my personal data?

-- When did you last review this policy?
+- When did you last review this notice?

 At Leonard Cheshire, everything we do is about supporting disabled people to live, learn and work as independently as they choose, whatever their ability.